GE Chief Out After Barely A Year On The Job

 "I think we've been quite clear about where we have underperformed and how we fix that.
 So going back to the past is not productive for me," Flannery told CNBC in December 2017.

-The announcement of Flannery's departure sent GE's stock price sharply higher in pre-market trading.
+The announcement of Flannery's departure sent GE's stock price sharply higher in premarket trading.

 In June, GE was taken out of the Dow Jones industrial average, where it had been a fixture since 1907.
 It was replaced by the parent company of the Walgreens pharmacy chain.